How to find your lost Android phone

 (Image credit: Android Central)

-Sometimes, finding the phone's location isn't enough, which is why Find My Device offers three additional features to help you find the phone and keep your info safe.
+Sometimes, finding the phone's location isn't enough, so Find My Device offers three additional features to help you find the phone and keep your info safe.

-Play Sound: Clicking on this makes your phone ring non-stop for 5 minutes, even if it was on silent or vibrate when you last had it.
-That way, if you draw close to the lost phone's location, you'll be able to hear exactly where it is even if it's under a bush that you sat next to on a hike or buried in the snow on the ski hill.
-Alternatively, this sound might also alert someone else in the area of your lost phone's location and could prompt them to turn it to a lost and found or call the number you set on the lock screen.
+Play Sound: Clicking on this makes your phone ring non-stop for 5 minutes, even if it was silent or on vibrate when you last had it.
+That way, if you draw close to the lost phone's location, you'll hear exactly where it is, even if it's under a bush you sat next to on a hike or buried in the snow on the ski hill.
+Alternatively, this sound might also alert someone else about your lost phone's location and prompt them to turn it into a lost and found or call the number you set on the lock screen.

-Secure Device: Clicking on this section not only locks your phone so others can't use it (and signs you out of your personal Google account), but also allows you to type a short message that will appear on your phone's screen should anyone turn it on.
-Space is limited so be succinct.
+Secure Device: Selecting this not only locks your phone so others can't use it (and signs you out of your personal Google account) but also allows you to type a short message that will appear on your phone's screen should anyone turn it on.
+Space is limited, so be succinct.
 You can also put in a phone number where someone can reach you, whether that be the hotel you're staying at, a friend's number, or a work phone.
 A good citizen might find your phone, read your message, and call the number you list without accessing personal details on your device.

-I highly recommend using the Play Sound feature after securing your device and inputting a message so that if anyone else is alerted to the phone's presence they'll see your note and can call.
+I highly recommend using the Play Sound feature after securing your device and inputting a message so that if anyone else is alerted to the phone's presence, they'll see your note and be able to call.

-Erase Device: This is kind of like the nuclear option and should only be used if there is really sensitive data on the missing Android phone.
-Clicking Erase Device permanently removes all data from the phone including the Find My Device info associated with your Google account, which means you'll no longer be able to track your phone's location.
-If your phone is off when the Erase Device command comes through, the data will be erased once the phone turns back on.
+Factory reset device: This is like the nuclear option and should only be used if there is sensitive data on the missing Android phone.
+Clicking Factory reset device permanently removes all data from the phone, including the Find My Device info associated with your Google account, which means you'll no longer be able to track your phone's location.
+If your phone is off when the Factory reset device command comes through, everything will be gone once the phone turns back on.

 (Image credit: Chris Wedel/Android Central)

-If you've got a smartwatch — whether that's a full-fledged watch like a Pixel Watch or a Galaxy Watch, or just a simple fitness tracker — it's entirely likely that the watch has a "find my phone" feature built in.
+If you've got a smartwatch — whether that's a full-fledged watch like a Google Pixel Watch 2 or a Galaxy Watch, or just a simple fitness tracker — it's likely that the watch has a "find my phone" feature built in.

 Given the nature of smartwatch user interfaces, every watch and fitness tracker will have such a setting in a different location.

-Newer Android smartwatches — like the Pixel Watch, Galaxy Watch 6, and smartwatches from brands like Fossil, Skagen, and others — typically feature the find my phone function in the pull-down menu on the watch face.
+Newer Android smartwatches — like the Google Pixel Watch 2, Galaxy Watch 6, and smartwatches from brands like Fossil, Skagen, and others — typically feature the find my phone function in the pull-down menu on the watch face.

-The fastest way to use Find My Phone on your Android smartwatch is to launch it from quick toggles.
+The fastest way to use Find My Phone on your Android smartwatch is to launch it from the quick settings menu.

 (Image credit: Android Central)